ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 #### Scratch Addons website

-Translators also have the possibility to translate the contents of the ScratchAddons.com website.
+Translators also have the possibility to translate the contents of the Scratch Addons website.
 For more information about translating the website, see [Translating](https://github.com/ScratchAddons/website-v2/wiki/Translating).

 ## Supported languages